phenosense-ciat/Module-image/NDVI-Raspberry/Station/Readme.md

 Script that has two options read a image saved in the device or take directly a picture from camera and apply a radiometric correction through the Empirical Line Method.
 Finally, the index is calculated and this is saved in the text file named `ndvi.txt` and only when the four indices was calculated they are sent to ThinkSpeak.

 ### my_SFTP.py
-Script that sends the images to server machine trough SFTP protocole.
+Script that sends the images to server machine through SFTP protocole.
+This

 ### conteo.txt
 Text file that allows you to keep track of how many photos have been taken and how many photos have been processed.